petercunha/streamrecorder-ts/README.md

 ## What it does

-- Monitors targets on a poll interval.
+- Monitors streams on a poll interval.
 - Starts/stops Streamlink recording sessions automatically.
 - Stores targets, sessions, and config in SQLite.
 - Exposes CLI controls for targets, daemon lifecycle, and config.